Antique painting Banquet with Memento Mori figurines by Giovanni Martinelli from the 17th century

 Ancient painting from 1600.
 Feast with figures Memento Mori by Giovanni Martinengo.
 Death arrives at the banquet table - Memento Mori from around 1635.
 An oil painting on canvas (framed in a new frame) inspired by the most famous work of the Tuscan painter from Montevarchi, Giovanni Martinengo (1600-1659).
 The macabre feast depicts four figures about to dine at a table covered with a white cloth, set with tin plates and stands with pears and plums, and a dolphin with a glass.
 The social dimension of this vanitas is suddenly disturbed by a presence that draws the attention of all participants: death.
 On the right side of the composition, a skeleton holding a scroll with the inscription est hora is visible; it seems that the letter is addressed to the head of a wealthy family (judging by the jewelry and clothing of the figures).

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese barocco – which translates to an irregularly developed pearl.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese barocco – meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-It used brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cupboards and broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.

 Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details